ModoranuIonutCosmin/Music-Player/README.md

 * Shared module for models and common components.
 * All specific components are organized in modules.
   - lazy loading modules for reducing bundle size.
+* Interceptors for exceptions handling (like API not responding for announcing user of the service unavailability), retry interceptor for retrying failed status code 0 http calls, auth interceptor / unauthorized interceptor to rewrite requests to include user jwt token / redirect to login on token expiration or 401 reponse from any API call